-A graph $\G$ is $G$-{\it symmetric} if $G\le\Aut\G$ acts transitively on the vertices of $\G$, and the stabilizer $G(x)$ of a vertex $x$ acts transitively on the edges incident with $x$.
-Let $\G$ be a $G$-symmetric graph with vertex set $V$, and let $\B =\{ B=B_0, B_1, B_2,\ldots \}$ be a $G$-partition of $V$.
-Then we obtain a natural quotient graph $\G_\B$ with vertex set $\B$ (where two blocks $B_i, B_j\in\B$ are adjacent in $\G_\B$ precisely when they are joined by some edge of $\G$).
-In seeking to analyse $\G$ in terms of the $G$-partition $\B$ and the quotient graph $\G_\B$, it is natural to exclude the case where $\G_\B$ is a null graph.
-Since $G$ is transitive on $V$, $\G$ must be regular of valency $s=|\Ga(x)|$, where $\Ga(x)=\{y | \{x,y\}\in E\}$; all parts $B_i\in\B$ have the same size $v:=|B|$, and the setwise stabilizer $G(B)$ of $B\in\B$ acts transitively on $B$.
-Since $G$ acts transitively on the edges of $\G$ and since $\G_\B$ is not a null graph, the number of edges joining each pair of adjacent blocks $B_i, B_j$ is a non-zero constant $m$ (say), and there are no edges joining two vertices in the same block.
+Let $(\Ga, G, \B)$ be as above, that is, $\Ga = (V, E)$ is a $G$-symmetric (simple undirected) graph with vertex set $V$ and edge set $E$, $\B$ is a $G$-invariant vertex-partition, and the quotient $\Ga_\B$ is not a null graph.
+Since $G$ is transitive on $V$, $\G$ is regular of valency $s=|\Ga(x)|$, where $\Ga(x)=\{y | \{x,y\}\in E\}$; all parts $B_i\in\B$ have the same size $v:=|B|$; and the setwise stabiliser $G(B)$ of $B\in\B$ acts transitively on $B$.
+Since $G$ acts transitively on the edges of $\G$ and since $\G_\B$ is not a null graph, the number of edges joining each pair of adjacent parts $B_i, B_j$ is a non-zero constant $m$ (say), and there are no edges joining two vertices in the same part.
 If $K$ is the kernel of the action of $G$ on $\B$, then the quotient graph $\G_\B$ is $G/K$-symmetric, so $\G_\B$ is regular of valency $b$, where $v\cdot s=b\cdot m$.

-If $B_i, B_j$ are adjacent blocks, then since $G$ acts transitively on the edges of $\G$ (ordered pairs of adjacent vertices), each vertex of $B_i$ is adjacent to either 0 or $t$ vertices of $B_j$, for some constant $t\ge 1$.
+If $B_i, B_j$ are adjacent parts, then since $G$ acts transitively on the \emph{arcs} of $\G$ (ordered pairs of adjacent vertices), each vertex of $B_i$ is adjacent to either $0$ or $t$ vertices of $B_j$, for some constant $t\ge 1$.
 Thus $t$ divides both $s$ and $m$.
 Set

-In~\cite{GP1} we introduced a framework for investigating triples $(\G ,G,\B )$ in the case where $t=1$, that is, where the subgraph induced on $B_i\cup B_j$ ($i\ne j$) is a partial matching.
-In general the parameter $t$ can be arbitrarily large (even if we demand not only that $\G$ is $G$-symmetric, but also that $G(B)^B$ is 2-transitive and that $\G_\B$ is complete, see Example~\ref{ex-2.8}, and line 3 of Table~\ref{tab-main1}).
+The study in~\cite{GP1} looked solely at the case where $t=1$, that is, where $\la B_i, B_j\ra$ ($i\ne j$) is a partial matching.
+However, in general, the parameter $t$ can be arbitrarily large (even if we demand not only that $\G$ is $G$-symmetric, but also that $G(B)^B$ is 2-transitive and that $\G_\B$ is complete: see Example~\ref{ex-2.8}, and line 3 of Table~\ref{tab-main1}).